 Mission statement: AES high-resolution audio technical committee

 The core mission of the committee is the quest for a comprehensive understanding of high resolution audio technology in all its aspects.
-High resolution refers to extended resolution in bandwidth, dynamic range, and spatial acuity.
+High resolution refers to extended resolution in bandwidth, dynamic range, time, and spatial acuity.
 The achievement of excellent resolution within audio systems is influenced by a wide range of system elements as well as perceptual elements and signal processing.
 New technologies enabling ever-greater performance continue to evolve, and it is important to study the performance boundaries as the means of enabling a holistic understanding of both technology and supporting perceptual audio theories.
 The committee additionally seeks to encourage evolution of the enabling technologies and of audio engineering by promoting high standards of technical performance and sound reproduction.

 There are three general areas of concentration that describe the committee's primary activities: